The Mystery of the Source

 Expanding on this:

 - The outer aspect of Keter is known by the term “Arikh Anpin,” which is translated, “the infinitely patient one.”
+This is the aspect of “divine will.”
 This is an example of a “divine personae” (partzuf) as mentioned in our earlier materials.
+Arik Anpin extends down through the Worlds of Existence.

 - The inner aspect of Keter is known as “Atik Yomin,” which is the “Ancient Holy One,” or “the Ancient of Days.”
-This term is found in the Bible’s book of Daniel and carries with it the idea of ‘infiniteness.’
+Atik Yomin is associated with the idea of “divine delight.”
+It is what ‘motivates’ Arich Anpin.

 These two aspects of Keter form what could be called a ‘buffer’ between that which is “knowable within existence,” and the “unknowable Infiniteness.”
-This is the Source.
+This relates to the Source.

 Straight Outta Zohar